pairjacks/poker-cards/README.md

 type Cards = readonly Card[];

-// Represents a collection of cards that can be used to create a 5 card hand interface HandCandidate {
+// Represents a collection of cards that can be used to create a 5 card hand type HandCandidate = {
 	readonly pocketCards: Cards;
 	readonly communityCards: Cards;
-}
+};

-// A hand derived from a HandCandidate interface Hand {
+// A hand derived from a HandCandidate type Hand = {
 	// Straight, TwoPair etc
 	readonly rank: HandRank;
 	// Cards included in the ranking combination readonly rankCards: Cards;
 	// Cards included in the hand but not in the ranking combination readonly kickerCards: Cards;
-}
+};
 ```

 ## Api